belav/csharpier/Src/CSharpier.VSCode/README.md

 ```

 ## CSharpier Version
-The extension determines which version of csharpier is needed to format a give file by looking for a dotnet manifest file.
+The extension determines which version of csharpier is needed to format a given file by looking for a dotnet manifest file.
 If one is not found it looks for a globally installed version of CSharpier.

 ## Dotnet Commands
 The extension makes use of `dotnet` commands and uses the following logic to locate `dotnet`.